 I wrote Old Men and Infidels with the following observations:

-1) In much of the developing world, the average age has fallen to the mid-twenties, not due to war, plague or famine but due to better food, better infant care and western intolerance to war,
+In much of the world, the average age has fallen to the teens, fully half of the inhabitants are younger than my favorite dress shoes and the socks to go with them.
+This is not a great conspiracy nor act of war, famine or pestilence, but due to better food, better infant care and western intolerance to war.

 Aging is inexorable but not inevitable.
-A momentary hiccough in personal judgment or Nature’s caprice and one is no longer aging but rotting.
-Increasingly, despite the continuum of aging, the old are identified as a demean-able sub-caste.
+A momentary hiccough in personal judgment or Nature’s caprice and one is not aging but rotting.
+Yet, the old are identified as a demean-able sub-caste.
 The young disdain the old for possessing in abundance what they have in scarcity.
 They talk about what should be done while disdaining those that have already done.
-They ascribe greed to those who have demonstrated thrift and providence in their youth, even while lusting after that same wealth (by means legal or otherwise,) thus avoiding thrift and providence in their own youth.
-In any contentious argument, the supposedly irrefutable argument after faulty logic or deficient facts do not serve is: “You are old.”
+They ascribe greed to those who have demonstrated thrift and providence in their youth, even while lusting after that same wealth, thus avoiding thrift and providence in their own youth.
+In any contentious argument, the supposedly irrefutable argument after faulty logic or deficient facts fail is: “You are old.”

-Faith has refused to die on schedule.
-Faith is a commodity that was supposed to have been interred a century ago.
-After the Victorian death of “progress” in the trenches of Europe, Walter Lippman said, “What most distinguishes the generation who have approached maturity since the debacle of idealism at the end of the (First World) War is not their rebellion against religion and the moral code of their parents but their disillusionment at their own rebellion.”
+Faith refused to die on schedule.
+A commodity that was supposed to have been interred with Victorian “progress” in the trenches of Europe a century ago, continues.
 We have traded our belief in an omnipotent, omniscient, good God for Santeria, “Luck,” “vibrations,” crystals, and self-righteous crypto-fascist imitations of progressivism.

-OMAI is about two countries that went opposite ways in the age profile, one retires everyone at forty, and the other retires no one, despite their life expectancy of double our own.
-Thus the Young have no youth and the Old have no aged.
+OMAI is about two countries that went opposite ways in the age profile, one retires everyone at forty (never to be seen again), and the other retires no one, despite their life expectancy of double our own.
+Thus, the Young have no youth and the Old have no aged.